Albox: Easter Week in Albox

 For Easter Week in Albox, processions are organised by 4 cofradias and 1 prehermandad- the religious brotherhoods:- Cofradía de Ntro.
 Padre Jesús Nazareno, María Santísima de la Redención y Santo Sepulcro del Señor: Procession on Holy Tuesday with the statue of Jesus of Nazareth washing the feet of the disciples.
 Procession on Good Friday with the statues of Jesus carrying the Cross, Holy Mary of Redemption and the Holy Sepulchre.Cofradía de Ntra.
 Sra. de las Angustias: Procession on the evening of Good Friday with Agony in the Garden, Our Lady of Hope and Our Lady of Sorrow with her dead son in her lap.
 Cofradía de Ntra.
 Sra. de los Dolores: Procession on Good Friday of our Lady of Sorrows without the black canopy and on Holy Thursday in evening with Christ on the Cross, the Fallen Christ and our Lady of Sorrows under a black canopy.
 Cofradía de San Juan: Procession in the morning of Hold Friday with the statues of St. John, The Virgin of First Sorrow and Christ Crucified.

 Pre-Hermandad de Ntro.
 Padre Jesús de Pasión y Misericordia: The procession of this young brotherhood takes place on Easter Saturday with the station of the cross representing the arrest of Jesus in the Garden of Gethsemane.

 Romería (Pilgrimage) of the Virgin of Saliente

 A religious pilgrimage from the town of Albox to the Monastery of Saliente takes place on 8 September every year.
 During this pilgrimage, declared an asset of cultural interest (Bien de Interés Cultura), during the night and early morning of 8 September, hundreds of people come from all over Spain, walk, mainly via the Rambla, 18 kilometres between the town and the monastery.

 The considerable presence of young people gives the event a festive, as well as a religious air, at various times.

-24 Hours of indoor Football

-An important tournament of indoor football which takes place each year during the first week of August.
-Noted for its location and atmosphere, and called '24 hours' because the championship takes place continuously over a 24-hour period, traffic is stopped in one of the principle roads in Albox (Plaza de San Francisco) in order to create an indoor football pitch.
-The competition has considerable prestige in the area and is attended by a large number of residents, which results in thousands of spectators at various times to witness this variant of football.
-In 2008 three tiers of stands were set up to accommodate spectators, who responded magnificently, resulting in a crowd of 1500 at the final.
-This system continued in 2009 and 2010.
-However, in later years a decision was taken not to provide stands, obliging a good part of the crowd to remain standing, reducing the number of spectators at this event.